“My life was really tough until I got help and added value in people’s lives”. Johnathan Kemp

 When I set up on my own, I imagined all I needed to do was be good in my area of specialism (managing day-to-day knowledge) and I was.
 I was lucky I got my first client, a large investment bank almost by accident and all went well for two years until they had a downturn back in the early 2000s.

 Part of the problem was as a dyslexic (albeit I did not know it at this time) I hated speaking to people on the phone as even the spoken word could mix into a ‘word soup’ and I could end up with not a clue about what was being discussed.
-The other problem was my background had instilled in me that sales was a rather vulgar occupation.
+The other problem was my background had instilled in me that sales were a rather vulgar occupation.

 “Jonathan the only reason you pick up a phone to someone is to get a meeting that is it, period!”
 You do not want to explain what you do; you don’t even want to be answering questions, all you want is the meeting.
 “The best way to do this is to write a compelling script”.